If you’ve lived long enough, you have been hurt several times.

 Some of these incidents were seminal because it taught you tough lessons on issues of trust and matters of the heart.
-Pangs of disappointment might still linger on in your memories and sting you sporadically.
+Pangs of disappointment might still linger on in your memories and sting you.

-There are so many gems of wisdom that I picked up from her teachings, but one that really struck a chord with me was a key finding from her book, The Gift of Imperfection, which I quote here:
+There are many gems of wisdom that I picked up from her teachings, but one that really struck a chord with me was a key finding from her book, The Gift of Imperfection, which I quote here:

-Our fear of intimacy will keep us away from all the sublime treasures that meaningful connections can offer.
-Taking refuge in a cold cave might protect us temporarily but without the warm fires of love and caring, we will eventually freeze.
+Our fear of intimacy will keep us away from all the sublime treasures that meaningful connections offer.
+Taking refuge in a cold cave might protect us temporarily but without the warm fires of love, we’ll eventually freeze.

-This is because we are all wired to have a meaningful connection with others.
+We’re wired to have a meaningful connection with others.
 Within us is a deep, intrinsic need to be seen, loved and accepted for who we are.
 In fact, research has shown that newly born babies need to be embraced in order to promote healthy psychological development.
 The lack of the loving assurance that comes from physical touch can inhibit normal development and can even result in death.

 All my best on your journey,

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like one this every week.